surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_If.md

 or equal to `2` or isn't an existing variable, the `if` statement doesn't display a message.

-By adding an Else statement, a message is displayed when $a is less than or equal to 2.
+By adding an `else` statement, a message is displayed when $a is less than or equal to 2.
 As the next example shows:

 ```powershell